I treat more than just symptoms…

 In return for your hard work you will...

-Receive an annual salary of up to £50,000, depending on experience.
-You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays (pro-rata) plus CPD and re-validation support.
+Receive an annual salary of up to £50,000 depending on experience.
+You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.

 What do we need from you so you can do the job?

-Utilising your skills in managing patients within a primary care setting and dealing with physical health concerns, mental health issues, long terms conditions and minor injuries, you'll be an integral member of the medical team, conducting clinics independently, completing administrative tasks (prescriptions, referrals, pathology results) and supporting or acting as the Duty Doctor and reception processes.
+Utilising your skills in managing patients within a primary care setting and dealing with physical health concerns, mental health issues and minor injuries, you'll be an integral member of the medical team, conducting clinics independently, completing administrative tasks (prescriptions, referrals, pathology results) and supporting or acting as the Duty Doctor and reception processes.

-Leading by example and using your independent prescribing qualification, you'll share your experience and knowledge by being involved in the educational and professional development of the nursing team through clinical supervision sessions both on the wings and formal teaching opportunities.
+Leading by example, you'll share your experience and knowledge by being involved in the educational and professional development of the nursing team through clinical supervision sessions both on the wings and formal teaching opportunities.

-The recruiter will submit your CV to the hiring manager and in turn Isabelle will arrange an interview for you to attend at HMP Isle of Wight if the hiring manager feels that you are suitable for the job.
+The recruiter will submit your CV to the hiring manager and in turn Alex will arrange an interview for you to attend at if the hiring manager feels that you are suitable for the job.

 For further information please contact Alex on: 01189 521 869 or firstname.lastname@example.org